tanyakumar23/Final-Project-CDSI/README.md

 This folder has the output files from the experiments above with the detailed results.
 # Please note:
 1. Data : https://dandiarchive.org/dandiset/000623
-2. permutation_test.py depends on event_boundary_analysis.py, as such the code needs to be run in order.
+2. permutation_test.py depends on event_boundary_analysis.py, as such please run permutation_test.py before.
 3. Please change to your local path in config.py before running.